 In recent years, more travellers are choosing the Meet and Greet option when booking airport parking in the UK.
 What used to be thought of as a premium service for business travellers and the wealthy is now an affordable option for the leisure holidaymaker and even those on a budget.

-In 2011 approximately 20% of bookings at Gatwick were for Meet and Greet but by the end of 2013 this figure had almost doubled to 38%
+In 2011 approximately 20% of bookings at Gatwick were for Meet and Greet but by the end of 2018 this figure had more than doubled to 45%

 As the number of travellers booking Meet and Greet has increased, so has the number of companies offering this service but what should you look out for when choosing a company to ensure your happy holiday doesn’t come to an abrupt end when you get back to the airport?